Kyrene District Office Complex Improvements

 District Office to See First Critical Safety and Security Improvements in 30 Years

-The Kyrene Governing Board has approved Phase 1 of a multi-year plan to complete overdue work across the District Office Complex.
-The improvement plan prioritizes safety, security, compliance,and healthy working environments.
+The Kyrene Governing Board has approved Phase 2 of a multi-year plan to complete overdue work across the District Office Complex after the successful completion of Phase 1.
+The improvement plan prioritizes safety, security, compliance, and healthy working environments.
 These improvements are the first since initial construction more than 30 years ago.
-There is also an opportunity to make aesthetic improvements and to modernize work areas, so they are optimized for collaboration, productivity, and inspiration.
+There is also an opportunity to make aesthetic improvements and modernize work areas, so they are optimized for collaboration, productivity, and inspiration.

 Health and safety improvements, combined with overdue maintenance and compliance, make up more than 80% of the project’s scope.
 Priority items include air handling systems, compliance updates (such as restroom accessibility), and security (such as interior doors to manage building access).
 Additional priorities include roofing, parking lots, and weatherization.
 The remaining 20% of the project will include technology improvements and other interior items.